 Nicholas Rengger is Professor of Political Theory and International Relations at St Andrews and between January 2013 and 31 July 2106, will also be the Head of the School of International Relations.
 He is also currrently (2011-2014) a Carnegie Council Global Ethics Fellow at the Carnegie Council for Ethics and International Affairs, New York.
 He has held visiting positions at the London School of Economics, University of Southern California, and the Centre for Theology and Philosophy at the University Of Nottingham (2010), and has served on the Executive of the British International Studies Association (2003-2010), the Governing Council of the International Studies Association (2000-2001) and the Governing Council of the Royal Institute for International Affairs, Chatham House (1997-2001).
 He is a fellow of the Academia Europeaea.

 With a background in general intellectual history, philosophy, and international theory, his scholarly and teaching interests range across International Relations, Politics, Theology, Philosophy, Social Thought and History and he works across and between disciplines as well as within them.
-Consequently, in addition to his position the School of IR, he is a regular member of the following Centres/Institutues around the University:
+Consequently, in addition to his position the School of IR, he is a member of the following Centres/Institutues around the University:

 - the Centre for Ethics, Philosophy and Public Affairs in the School of Philosophical, Anthropological and Film Studies

 - the Centre for the Study of Religion and Politics (hosted by the School of Divinity)

 - the Institute for Iranian Studies (on whose advisory board he sits)

 Over the next few years he will be working on the following projects:

-- A collection of essays exploring various different aspects of a particular intellectual sensibility in contemporary political theory, international relations scholarship, philosophy and Theology to be published under the title Dealing in Darkness: The Anti-Pelagian Imagination in Political Theory and International Relations, in 2014.
+- A collection of essays exploring various different aspects of a particular intellectual sensibility in modern thought, under contract to Routledge and to be published under the title Dealing in Darkness: The Anti-Pelagian Imagination in Political Theory and International Relations, in 2014/15.